 It is not an easy decision.
-If you choose to keep your apartment and rent it out, you’ll benefit from collecting monthly rental payments.
+You’ll benefit from collecting monthly rental payments if you keep your apartment and rent it out.
 If you sell, you’ll get a sizeable cash payment, but you’ll also be giving up all that equity you’ve built up over the years and the chance to collect passive income through rental payments.
 However, you’ll still need to pay for upkeep, and not everyone has the time or patience to become a landlord.

 To help you decide, find below all the key factors you need to consider when facing this problem.